riceissa/wikipedia-decline/README.markdown

   * We exported two trends at a time.
   * Each export included Michael Jackson, so that we could use that as a common "scale".
-  * We only exported the data starting in the end of September 2011.
+  * We only exported the data starting in the end of September 2011 (last 5 years).
 In particular, this means that the trend for Michael Jackson is fairly stable, and we avoid the huge spike in traffic on account of [his death][mj_death].